The Short Answer

 VPN for Linux distros

-Step 7) Check for the available server locations
+Step 7) Check the available server locations using man nordvpn.

 How Did We Choose Best FREE VPN for Linux?